Nonreciprocal Current-Induced Zero-Resistance State in Valley-Polarized Superconductors

-Here, we defined the Green's functions $g_{\bm{k}}=(i\omega_n-H_{\bm{k}})^{-1}$ and $\bar{g}_{\bm{k}}=(i\omega_n+\Theta H_{-\bm{k}}\Theta^{-1})^{-1}$, with Matsubara frequency $\omega_n$ and the time-reversal operator $\Theta$.
+Here, we defined the Green's functions $g_{\bm{k}}=(i\omega_n-H_{\bm{k}})^{-1}$ and $\bar{g}_{\bm{k}}=(i\omega_n+\Theta H_{-\bm{k}}\Theta^{-1})^{-1}$ with Matsubara frequency $\omega_n$ and the time-reversal operator $\Theta$.

 The stable order parameter is determined by $\beta'$.
-In its absence, $F[\Delta_{\rm a}]$ is degenerate for all possible superpositions of $\Delta_n$ due to SU(3) symmetry.
-The degeneracy is lifted by $\beta'$, and the FF state
+In its absence, $F[\Delta_{\rm a}]$ is degenerate for all possible {linear combinations} of $\Delta_n$ due to the SU(3) symmetry.
+The degeneracy is lifted by $\beta'$, and the FF state{, whose order parameter is defined by}